 We can all relate to this idea in some way: maybe you feel lesser than the other Christians or people around you.
-Maybe you are soft-spoken, not as talented, introverted, easily intimidated, shorter than average, or you are younger than your peers.
+Maybe you are soft-spoken, not as talented, introverted, easily intimidated, shorter than average, or younger than your peers, or have a type of disability.
 Jesus does not care—He takes our lesser and makes it greater.
 The majority of us won’t ever be considered as one of “the greats”, and yet we can do some great things because we have Jesus by our side.

 James, the son of Zebedee — James the Son of Thunder

 The James with the most information we have, James the son of Zebedee, is a really great man to be an exemplar to my own James.